d768092/Clarion/README.md

-# Clarion
+# CRAB

+Client-Rebuttable Anonymous Broadcast

-Metadata-hiding communication from shuffling secret-shared data
+This repository is originated from [Clarion](https://github.com/SabaEskandarian/Clarion), a metadata-hiding communication from shuffling secret-shared data

 #### Compile